PartyDAO/party-protocol/docs/governance.md

 - `ProposalExecutionEngine` ([code](../contracts/proposals/ProposalExecutionEngine.sol))
     - An upgradable logic (and some state) contract for executing each proposal type from the context of the `Party`.
 - `TokenDistributor` ([code](../contracts/distribution/TokenDistributor.sol))
-    - Escrow contract for distributing deposited ETH, ERC20, and ERC1155 tokens to members of parties.
+    - Escrow contract for distributing deposited ETH and ERC20 tokens to members of parties.
 - `Globals` ([code](../contracts/globals/Globals.sol))
     - A contract that defines global configuration values referenced by other contracts across the entire protocol.